 In light of the increasingly stringent global regulations regarding corporate sustainability disclosures, proactive measures have been implemented to align with the International Sustainability Standards Board (ISSB) framework.
 These steps reflect a commitment to transparency and responsibility in corporate sustainability practices.
-During the year, we commenced phased alignment with the ISSB S2 requirements, reflecting our commitment sustainability reporting.
+During the year, we commenced phased alignment with the ISSB International Financial Reporting Standards (IFRS) S2 requirements, reflecting our commitment to transparent, robust, and forward-looking sustainability reporting.
 As part of this process, the Group conducted an internal review of Scope 1 and 2 emissions, laying the foundational groundwork to support external assurance in the years ahead.
 These efforts underscore our focus on building credibility and readiness in an era of heightened disclosure expectations.